RichardBack/PetHotelManagement/README.md

 #### Artifact Selection and Origin:

-The artifact selected for **Category Three: Databases**, is the **Pet Boarding and Grooming** project from **IT-145: Foundations in App Development**, later renamed **The Dogs Cats Hotel**.
+The artifact selected for **Category Three: Databases** is the **Pet Boarding and Grooming** project from **IT-145: Foundations in App Development**, later renamed **The Dogs Cats Hotel**.
 This Python-based system uses **MySQL** to manage pet boarding and grooming services.
 It utilizes Python’s **CRUD (Create, Read, Update, Delete)** operations to handle data interactions with the MySQL database, enabling efficient management of pet records and bookings.
 Database enhancements for the **The Dogs Cats Hotel** system focused on scalability, data integrity, and system reliability.
 ___

 ## Artifact Selection for Portfolio: